ceefar/ceefar/README.md

 <img src="https://github.com/ceefar/NHS_wait_times/blob/main/v2_home_concept_preview.png" width="800">

 Tool to assist patients in finding out how long wait times are from referral to specialist appointments for all departments and hospitals in England.

-Check out the repo for more preview images of the web app pages.
-I've taken this down while I refactor the project, though you can still view the screenshots and features in a copy of the old readme [here](https://github.com/ceefar/NHS_Readme).
+Please note I've taken this down while I refactor the project, though you can still view the screenshots and features in a copy of the old readme [here](https://github.com/ceefar/NHS_Readme).

 - ETL extracts data from multiple sources including hidden NHS API and large web hosted csv's
 - Async optimised with insert perf timings of 0.5s for table with 44,616 items, and 2.2s for table with 482,783 items